INDIGENOUS SOVEREIGNTY

 Still, territory acknowledgements are complex; sometimes they “can easily be a token gesture rather than a meaningful practice,” they continue.
 The website presents a number of questions for reflection and suggests reaching out to nearby Indigenous communities directly.

-A comprehensive guide explaining the legal aspects of Indigenous Sovereignty, including key legislation and landmark court cases.
+A comprehensive guide explaining the legal aspects of Tribal Sovereignty, including key legislation and landmark court cases here in the US.

 The following resources link to research guides created by law libraries on the topic of federal American Indian law.